mengruwg/bc_commodities/README.md

 # To-Do

-- vary transformations (HP, first diff, log...)
+- more transformations
-- add commodities in different forms
+- add commodities in different forms (wait for PCA)
+- stochastic volatility

 ## Data
 - GDP